RefractorGSCM/Refractor-Docs/README.md

 -   **Player summary lookup**: Allows users to lookup players to see their history.
 -   **Infraction lookup**: Quickly search for logged player infractions matching your specified criteria.
 -   **Real time chat**: Allows users to check in on servers without having to log in.
+-   **Ban Synchronization**: Synchronizes player bans across multiple servers on the same platform.
--   **Comprehensive permissions management**: Create permission groups, assign users to them and finely tune what they have access to.
-Permissions can also be overridden on individual servers to give you even more control.
+-   **Advanced access control**: Create permission groups, assign users to them and fine tune what they have access to.
+Permissions can even be overridden on individual servers to give you even more control!
+-   **Chat message logging**: Chat messages sent in supported games are automatically logged for future reference.
 -   **Chat message flagging**: Admins can set a list of flagged words which when detected in any message will cause the message to be held in the flagged message queue for review.

 ## Supported Games